 What Is Connected Recruiting?

-By leveraging Connected Recruiting best practices, recruiting agencies can better engage talent throughout the recruiting lifecycle while growing their database, increasing redeployment, and lowering the cost of talent acquisition.
-Agencies that leverage technology to better engage with talent throughout the recruitment lifecycle are poised to reduce time spent on manual tasks and better utilise data to proactively improve the talent experience.
+By leveraging Connected Recruiting best practices, staffing firms can better engage talent throughout the recruiting lifecycle while growing their database, increasing redeployment, and lowering the cost of talent acquisition.
+Firms that leverage technology to better engage with talent throughout the recruitment lifecycle are poised to reduce time spent on manual tasks and better utilize data to proactively improve the talent experience.

-Read on to learn how recruiting agencies are already implementing this strategy and seeing great results.
+Read on to learn how staffing firms are already implementing this strategy and seeing great results.

 What is the talent lifecycle — and how can Connected Recruiting transform it?

 The talent lifecycle covers each step involved in recruiting, hiring, and onboarding talent, from attracting candidates and improving database engagement to successfully onboarding talent and increasing the redeployment rate.
 By implementing Connected Recruiting strategies, testing, and then making incremental changes, you can transform each step of the lifecycle, including:

 Attract: Pull talent in through job boards and follow up right away to ensure they don’t slip through the cracks.

 Engage: Engage the talent already in your database with the right message, at the right time, for the right opportunities.